 Medication

-Your doctor may prescribe certain medication to decrease your risk of heart attack, lower your blood pressure or prevent the progression of CAD.
+Your doctor may prescribe certain medicines to lower your risk of heart attack, lower your blood pressure, or prevent coronary artery disease from getting worse.

 Surgery

-Patients with severe angina or unstable, progressing angina may benefit from:
+If you have severe angina or unstable, progressing angina, you may need:

-- Coronary artery bypass graft — Arteries from other areas of your body bypass blocked heart arteries
+- Coronary artery bypass graft — Arteries from other areas of your body are used to make a new route around blocked heart arteries (bypass)

 - Coronary angioplasty — A balloon opens blocked arteries